Twice-cooked pork (回锅肉) is one dish that I regularly order in Chinese restaurants. After much procrastination, I finally decided to make it at home.

 - Add all the vegetables into the pan and turn up the heat.
 Stir-fry over high heat for half a minute, or until the vegetables are no longer look raw.
 The time required depends very much on the quantity of the ingredients and the power of your stove.

-- Once it is done, remove from heat immediately to avoid the vegetable from continuing cooking by the residue overheat of the pan.
+- Once it is done, remove from heat immediately to avoid the vegetable from continuing cooking by the residue heat of the pan.

 Twice cooked pork is best to serve with steamed rice or buns.